-In the trial runs an ambulance was equipped with the following [Fig. 1]:
+An ambulance was equipped with the following [Fig. 1, Fig. 2]:

 - A high end, light, laptop computer. - A quality camcorder connected to the above laptop, that could focus and white balance under various lighting conditions.
 It could also support for high resolution still imaging. - Either a PCMCIA card that supports 3G communication between a laptop and a 3G network or a 3G phone that acted as a modem (wired using a USB port or wireless using bluetooth).